TEST &

 Healthcare Provider

-Any time you go to a healthcare appointment, you can have an HIV test added that most insurances will cover.
+Any time you go to a healthcare appointment, you can have an HIV test added for free or low cost, regardless of if you’re insured.

 Nevada is offering HIV screening at all kinds of healthcare offices and appointments, from routine physicals to quick care and even specialty appointments that aren’t related to HIV.